PratikSinghavi/Image-Colorization-CNN/README.md

 ## Results

-Our architecture is fairly simple yet effective as it yields 91% accuracy for 4 colors on the above mentioned task.
+Our architecture is fairly simple yet effective as it yields 91% accuracy for a 4-color output image on the above mentioned task.
 Please refer to the notebook for more details.